Lattice Gaussian Sampling by Markov Chain Monte Carlo: Bounded Distance Decoding and Trapdoor Sampling: Experiments of MIMO Detection

 \section{Experiments of MIMO Detection}

-In this section, performance of the MCMC sampler decoding algorithms are evaluated through MIMO detection.
-Specifically, we present simulation results for an $n\times n$ MIMO system with a square channel matrix containing i.i.d.
-Gaussian entries.
+In this section, performance of the MCMC decoding algorithms is evaluated in MIMO detection.
+Specifically, we present simulation results for an $n\times n$ MIMO system with a square channel matrix.
 Here, the $i$th entry of the transmitted signal $\mathbf{x}$, denoted as $x_i$, is a modulation symbol taken independently from an $M$-QAM constellation $\mathcal{X}$ with Gray mapping.
 Meanwhile, we assume a flat fading environment, where the channel matrix $\mathbf{H}$ contains uncorrelated complex Gaussian fading gains with unit variance and remains constant over each frame duration.
-Let $E_b$ represents the average power per bit at the receiver, then $E_b/N_0=n/(\text{log}_2(M)\sigma_w^2)$ holds where $M$ is the modulation level and $\sigma_w^2$ is the noise power.
-Then, we can construct the system model as
+Let $E_b$ represents the average power per bit at the receiver, then the signal-to-noise ratio (SNR) $E_b/N_0=n/(\text{log}_2(M)\sigma_w^2)$ where $M$ is the modulation level and $\sigma_w^2$ is the noise power.
+Then, we can express the system model as